opensourcefeed/opensourcefeed.github.io/distribution-lubuntu.md

 ---

 **Lubuntu** is a lightweight GNU/Linux distribution built on top of Ubuntu.
-It integrates lightweight and less resource hungry [LXDE desktop](/desktop/lxde) environment with solid Ubuntu base.
+It integrates lightweight and less resource hungry [LXQt desktop](/desktop/lxqt) environment with solid Ubuntu base.

 Lubuntu mainly targets old computers and netbooks where resources less comparing to modern laptops and desktop computers.

-Currently, Lubuntu makes use of LXDE, in near future, LXDE may be replaced with [LXQt](/desktop/lxqt), a Qt based implementation of LXDE.
-Lubuntu also provides an experimental release called Lubuntu-Next to test LXQt desktop.
+LXDE was the default desktop environment in Lubuntu, till version 18.04.
+Later releases use [LXQt](/desktop/lxqt) as default desktop.
+It is a merge of Razor-Qt and LXDE-Qt port.